Esports

 The Milford Public Schools offers esports teams at both Joseph A. Foran High School and Jonathan Law High School.
 Matches are played via the PlayVS platform in partnership with the CIAC.

 Game titles vary but have included Mario Kart 8DX, Smash Bros.
-Ultimate, Rocket League, League of Legends, Hearthstone, Chess.com, Street Fighter 6, Splatoon 3, NBA 2k, Madden and College Football.
+Ultimate, Rocket League, League of Legends, Hearthstone, Chess.com, Street Fighter 6, Splatoon 3, NBA 2k, Madden, Marvel Rivals and College Football.

 Interested in playing on a team, running/commentating live streams or assisting with setup?